cepdnaclk/e15-4yp-Brain-Computer-Interface-for-controlling-virtual-objects/docs/README.md

 ## Methodology

-<p>The procedure of self-paced BCI module for virtual object controlling consists of 8 steps</p>
+<h3>The procedure of self-paced BCI module for virtual object controlling consists of 8 steps</h3>

 1. The subject should know what are the activities that need to be done since it is important to induce brain waves related to those activities.
 Most of the research subjects practice to perform a minimum number of activities, for example in virtual object controlling, moving an object up and down, left and right.
 2. Subjects should train without feedback provided to acquire the required data as well as to analyze signal patterns Fig 1.